 Is Your Loved One at Risk?

-If you have a loved one in a Maryland nursing home, and you fear for their safety, consider calling the Maryland personal injury law firm of Lebowitz & Mzhen, LLC.
+If you have a loved one in a Maryland nursing home, and you fear for their safety, consider calling the Maryland personal injury law firm of Lebowitz & Mzhen Personal Injury Lawyers.
 With decades of experience holding negligent and abusive nursing home employees accountable for their actions, we understand the often complex landscape of these cases.
 Call 410-654-3600 today to set up a free consultation with an attorney.
 Calling is free, and you will not be billed for any of our services unless we are ultimately successful in helping you or your loved one obtain the compensation they deserve.

 More Blog Posts: